dusty-nv/jetson-inference/README.md

 See [here](http://www.deepdetect.com/tutorials/train-imagenet/) under the `Downloading the dataset` section to obtain a crawler script that will download the 1000 original classes, including as many of the original images that are still available online.

-> note: be considerate running the crawler script from a corporate network, they may flag the activity.
+> **note**: be considerate running the crawler script from a corporate network, they may flag the activity.
 > It will probably take overnight on a decent connection to download the 1000 ILSVRC12 classes (100GB) from ImageNet (1.2TB)

 Then, while creating the new network model in DIGITS, copy the [GoogleNet prototxt](data/networks/googlenet.prototxt) and specify the existing GoogleNet caffemodel as the DIGITS **Pretrained Model**: